Amadeia/p8105_final_project_report/p8105_final_project_report.md

 -   What are the most highly searched political topics and how do they vary by county or district?
 -   How do political topic searches differ by party (Democrat vs Republican)?

-Over the course of the project, we realized that we only had Google Trends data from September to November 2018, which limited our ability to look at Trend data over time.
-Consequently, we restricted our analyses to this year’s data, specifically September 2018, and we did not compare 2018 data to that of previous years.

 <u>Data </u>
 ------------